Life on a Sustainable Planet

 • For an appointment in Panama, does the salary need to be taxed and in which country?

 • Please note that it is a stipend, not a salary, as Fellowships are not considered employment.
 Fellows will not have to pay nor file taxes in Panama.
+However, we cannot provide tax advice, and we encourage you to seek professional advice on this topic, depending on your nationality.

 • For an appointment in Panama, how much is the living cost?